dorianb/Ethylocle-Web-API/README.md

 [![Build Status](https://travis-ci.org/dorianb/Web-application---Ethylocle.svg?branch=master)](https://travis-ci.org/dorianb/Web-application---Ethylocle)

-This application was realised with the express framework in CoffeeScript.
-The documentation is made in MarkDown.
+This application was coded in CoffeeScript and JavaScript with the express framework.
+The documentation is written in MarkDown.

 ## Functionalities
 * Manage account profile: sign in, sign up, update, delete, etc.